 Not for the first time pondering the meaning of the old rhyme, the little girl turned to her mother.
 "Mama, will a king ever return to Gondor?"

 Elthian looked up, startled by the sudden question, and rested the book beside her on the stone window-sill.
 She met her daughter's gaze, filled with innocent curiosity, but did not have an answer to give.
-A King there had been once, verily, but he had entered the gates of Minas Morgul and was lost, leaving no heir, and for many generations since then did the Stewards govern the White City in his name.
+A King there had been once, verily, but he had entered the gates of Minas Morgul and was lost, leaving no heir, and for many generations since then did the Stewards govern the High City in his name.
 Her brother Denethor was presently the twenty-sixth Ruling Steward,1 and the return of Elendil's rightful heir to reclaim the throne had long before him passed into legend.

 "I do not know, my love," she replied at last, "but he might return still, one day."